-St. Joseph's Catholic Primary School is an inclusive school, with the needs of pupils with Special Educational Needs and Disabilities being met in a mainstream setting through quality first teaching wherever possible.
+St. Joseph's Catholic Primary School is an inclusive school, with the needs of pupils with Special Educational Needs and Disabilities being met in a mainstream setting wherever possible.

 The four broad 'areas of need' are: Communication and Interaction; Cognition and Learning; Social, Emotional and Mental Health Difficulties; and Sensory and Physical Needs.